 The brake valve controls brake operation by directing the flow of air from a reservoir against diaphragms in the brake chambers when the brakes are applied, and from brake chambers to the atmosphere when the brakes are released.

-#8 Hydraulic brake
+#8 Hydraulic braking system

 The hydraulic brakes are applied by fluid pressure.
 The pedal force is transmitting to the brake shoe by means of a confined liquid through force transmission.
 The force applying to the pedal is multiplied and transmitted to all the brake shoes by a force transmission system.